Thursday, February 25, 2015

-The Piper Center for Vocation and Career is hosting the 15th annual World Wide Service Fair to provide an opportunity for students to connect with volunteer/service organizations and advocacy opportunities.
-Twenty service programs will be present at this year’s World Wide Service Fair.
+The Piper Center for Vocation and Career is hosting the 17th annual Service Explo to provide an opportunity for students to connect with volunteer/service organizations and advocacy opportunities.
+Approximately 20 gap year and service programs will be present.

 Southern Minnesota – Contact: Lynn Smith, email@example.com

 20 AmeriCorps members in the AmeriCorps LEAP (Learning Early Achieves Potential) Initiative build social/emotional school readiness skills of preschool children and support parents in learning dialogic reading techniques to build bonds within home routines for school readiness skills.

 City of Lakes AmeriCorps*